LGBTQ+ Survey Shows Youth Mental Health is Declining Due to Stigma -

-LGBTQ+ youth are struggling not do to sexual orientation or gender identity, but societal stigma.
+LGBTQ+ youth are struggling not due to sexual orientation or gender identity, but societal stigma.

 A new study from Stony Brook Medicine focused on the health needs of lesbian, gay, bisexual, transgender, and queer or questioning adults (LGBTQ+) in the New York area, and more than 30 Long Island based organizations and community leaders regularly work with LGBTQ+ populations through advocacy services were interviewed.
 The Trevor Project, an organization whose mission is to advocate for LGBTQ+ youth, has stated that this community is not normally prone to mental and physical health issues because of their sexual orientation or gender identity, but they are at higher risk due to the way they are stigmatized in society.